Yattijoshi/expense-tracker/README.md

 - **Database** — data is stored in a flat JSON file.
 This is intentional for local-only use (no setup required) but would not scale or survive a server restart in a cloud environment.
 - **Authentication** — there is no login.
 The API is open to anyone on the same network.
 - **Pagination** — all expenses are returned in a single response.
 This is fine for hundreds of records but would break for tens of thousands.
-- **Deployed environment** — no hosting was configured.
-Doing so properly requires migrating the data store, adding environment variables, and setting up CORS for the production origin.
 - **Automated tests** — no unit or integration tests exist.
 This was the largest deliberate trade-off given the time available.
 - **Recurring expenses** — there is no concept of a repeating expense (e.g. a monthly subscription).